-20 ELC in Ontario is being revised to further distinguish between different types of cultural habitats (e.g., row crops, perennial cover crops, specialty crops, pasture) in addition to various native grassland ecotypes (H. Lee pers. comm.
+21 ELC in Ontario is being revised to further distinguish between different types of cultural habitats (e.g., row crops, perennial cover crops, specialty crops, pasture) in addition to various native grassland ecotypes (H. Lee pers. comm.
 2012).
 It is recommended that these new ELC ecotypes be incorporated when the next version of the classification scheme has been approved and/or becomes widely adopted.
-21 The movement, distribution, and quality of water.
+22 The movement, distribution, and quality of water.

-22 The arrangement of the natural and artificial physical features of an area.
+23 The arrangement of the natural and artificial physical features of an area.

+24 Adjacent habitat patches and/or land cover that may or may not be of the same type but are permeable to the Blue Racer movement (no barriers).

-Movement habitat is also not described using the ELC framework.
-Instead movement refers to any contiguous23 edge habitat that connects adjacent suitable ELC habitat patches for hibernation, mating, nesting, shelter, and foraging, as well as known hibernacula and nesting sites.
-The search for these suitable habitat patches constitutes the majority of movements for snakes.
-Blue Racers on Pelee Island move substantial distances over the active season (Porchuk 1996).
-The distance used to set the suitable habitat boundary (i.e., 2,300 m radial distance from an observation) is the area that will capture over 90% of an individual's range, based on a data analysis of the Blue Racer's radio-tracked movements from known hibernacula on Pelee Island (Porchuk 1996; Willson and Porchuk unpub. data from Willson and Cunnington 2015).
-Connectivity between habitats that remain occupied and available to the Blue Racer is important as much of the habitat for the species has already been lost or fragmented within the landscape.
+between habitats that remain occupied and available to the Blue Racer is important as much of the habitat for the species has already been lost or fragmented within the landscape.
 Hedgerows, riparian vegetation strips adjacent to canals and roadways, shorelines, and forest connect many of the habitat patches, and Blue Racers readily use the edges of these habitat types for movement in addition to the edges of the ecological community series described above (Willson 2002; Porchuk 1996; Brooks and Porchuk 1997).